grep-kareem/MSSE642_Spring2026/README.md

 A full-stack web application for renting bikes and skis, built with Node.js, Express, React, and SQLite.

+> 🤖 **Built with AI Assistance**: This project was developed using GitHub Copilot AI agent in Visual Studio Code, demonstrating rapid full-stack application development.

+⚠️ **SECURITY WARNING**: This project is designed as a vulnerable application for educational purposes and security testing with Kali Linux and similar penetration testing tools. **DO NOT USE IN PRODUCTION**.
+This application contains intentional vulnerabilities for learning and testing purposes.

 ## Features

 - 🚴 Browse and search bike & ski rentals